 Course Highlights: Create theatre performances, Theatre visits.
 This course has a huge effect on confidence and relationship building.

 This course can lead to: Level 3; subject endorsement; a career in the performing arts and teaching.
-For more information, please see the Head of Learning, Ms Hagan our personal stories, whakapapa, knowledge, experiences, opinions and future goals.

 Course Title: Dance L3 (13DANCE)